 - Score at least 74 on the reading portion of the accuplacer placement test.

 - Have completed a one-semester course of high school computers, focusing on computer literacy, Internet skills, retrieval and management of information with a grade of at least a C.

 - Complete the criminal background check process.

-- Successful completion of BI 121 and BI 122 with a grade of "C" or better within 2 attempts.
+- Successful completion of BI 121 and BI 122 with a grade of C or better within two attempts.

-- Successful completion of OT 102 with a grade of C or better within 2 attempts.
+- Successful completion of OT 102 with a grade of C or better within two attempts.

 Effective as of fall 2015 any student not currently on the Occupational Therapy Assistant wait list will be required to complete BI 121 and BI 122 with a C or better within two attempts.